wixplosives/stylable-examples/README.md

 - The library comes with a base `raw` look, including the minimal CSS required for the components to function, and a `Basic` theme giving them a styled look ready for use

 ## To Do!
 We intend on incrementally adding various use-cases and topics to demonstrate additional topics or problems.
+We gladly welcome new issues suggesting further patterns or uses.

 These are on our list to add:
 - publishing - how to publish various project types for consumption with and without Stylable
 - namespacing - advanced namespacing solutions for creating public APIs
 - server-side rendering - how to implement server side rendering using `@stylable/node`
+- cross mono-repo usage - how to create and consume a component library in different packages within the same mono-repo